Line

 It turns out that there is a fair

-degree of flexibility in establishing billing parameters.
+degree of flexibility in establishing medical transcription

-Even if you determine that you will attempt to adhere to the
+a prospective client.
+Even if you determine that you will

-standards provided in the definitions above there is still
+attempt to adhere to the standards provided in the definitions

-a fair amount of lattitude that derives from the subjectivity
+above there is still a fair amount of lattitude that derives

-all gross characters in a given report be added up and divided
+to require that all gross characters in a given report be

-by 65 to produce a total billable line count.
-In other words
+added up and divided by 65 to produce a total billable line

-you are basing the billing on the definition of a Net Line
+count.
+In other words you are basing the billing on the definition

-above.
+of a Net Line above.
 I personally like this method.
-It is clean and is likely
+It is

-to become the defacto standard for billing large accounts.
+clean and is likely to become the defacto standard for billing

 For example: